SWAN-community/owid/explainer.md

 transaction should ignore the OWID for the purposes of verification and inform the registered domain owner that the OWID end points did not respond.

+### Authentication

+This specification does not require authentication on any end point, and a creator MUST NOT be considered non-conformant either for requiring authentication on the creator and public-key end points or for serving them openly.
+A creator might require authentication where, for example, access to the public key is part of a commercial subscription.

+- An OWID creator MAY require authentication on the creator and public-key end points.
+- A creator that requires authentication SHOULD accept the credential in each of these places: an HTTP request header, the query string, and the form body of a POST.
+The header and parameter names are chosen by the creator;
+  for example an `X-Api-Key` header and a `key` parameter.
+- When no credential is presented, a creator that requires authentication SHOULD respond with HTTP status code 401 and a body that describes every accepted way of supplying the credential.
+- OWID clients MUST be prepared for both cases: a 200 response from a creator that serves these end points openly, and a 401 response with instructions from a creator that requires authentication.

 ### Verification

 This specification does not require parties to verify OWIDs when they are